What is an LLC?

 Do you have any more questions about the difference between DBA and LLC?
 If so, here are common questions on the subject.

 Q. Is it better to make an LLC or DBA?
 A. It depends on your business and what you are looking for.
 If you want personal liability protection, an LLC would be the better choice.
 If you are looking for a cheaper and easier option, a DBA could be the way to go.
+It’s worth pointing out, though, that you can register a DBA for your LLC if you need it.

 Q. Can you convert a DBA into an LLC?
 A. Yes, you can convert a DBA into an LLC.
 You would need to file the appropriate paperwork with your state and make sure that all of your business records are updated.

-Q. Do DBA pay taxes?
+Q. Do DBAs pay taxes?
 A. DBAs are not taxed as their own entity.
 Instead, they are “passed through” to the owner’s personal tax return.
 This means that the profits and losses of the business are reported on the owner’s individual tax return.

 Pre-Paid Legal Services, Inc. (“PPLSI”) provides access to legal services offered by a network of provider law firms to PPLSI members through membership-based participation.
 Neither PPLSI nor its officers, employees or sales associates directly or indirectly provide legal services, representation, or advice.
 The information available in this blog is meant to provide general information and is not intended to provide legal advice, render an opinion, or provide any specific recommendations.
 The blog post is not a substitute for competent legal counsel from a licensed professional lawyer in the state or province where your legal issues exist, and the reader is strongly encouraged to seek legal counsel for your specific legal matter.
 Information contained in the blog may be provided by authors who could be a third-party paid contributor.
 All information by authors is accepted in good faith, however, PPLSI makes no representation or warranty of any kind, express or implied, regarding the accuracy, adequacy, validity, reliability, availability, or completeness of such information.